Eshan Pieris

-Eshan Pieris (born 24 June 1998) is a Sri Lankan racing driver who currently competes in the 2025 GT World Challenge Europe Sprint Cup for Rutronik Racing.
+Eshan Pieris (born 24 June 1998) is a Sri Lankan racing driver who last competed in the 2025 GT World Challenge Europe Sprint Cup for Rutronik Racing.
 He previously competed in the 2024 GT World Challenge Asia for Absolute Racing.

 Junior career

 Formula 4 South East Asia Championship

 In 2017, Pieris made his car racing debut in the 2017–18 Formula 4 South East Asia Championship driving at rounds 1 and 4 for Meritus.GP.
 In the first race of the season at Sepang International Circuit, Pieris finished on the podium in third.
-During his return to the series in round 4 at Sepang, he would win his first race of the season in race two.
+During his return to the series in round 4 at Sepang, he won his first race of the season in race two.

 Asian Formula Renault Series

 For 2018, Pieris switched over to the Asian Formula Renault Series for the 2018 season, driving for Eurasia Motorsport.
-He would get a best result of third in the final race at Sepang, and finished 9th in the standings.
+He marked his best result of third in the final race at Sepang and finished ninth in the standings.

 F3 Asian Championship

 Pieris continued his open-wheel racing career and signed with Absolute Racing to compete in the 2019 F3 Asian Championship.
-He would have a very consistent season, finishing in the top-10 in every race.
+He had a consistent season, finishing in the top-ten in every race.
 Pieris finished fifth in the championship.

 Later in the year, Pieris was confirmed as an entry for the 2019 F3 Asian Winter Series, once again driving for Absolute Racing.
-He would again display consistency across the season, but he managed to win in the final race of the season at Sepang, finishing ahead of Victor Martins and champion Rinus Veekay.
+He displayed consistency across the season and won the final race of the season at Sepang, finishing ahead of Victor Martins and champion Rinus Veekay.